 The walkway between the terminal and the Business and Terminal Parking area has been fully renewed, including nice landscaping and shelter against weather conditions.

 Runways and the heavily used taxiways of the airport have also been refurbished in order to maintain aviation safety.
 The taxiway close to Pier B has been reinforced in preparation for welcoming back wide body aircraft soon.
 Works include the sustainable re-use of the former concrete layers, thus heavily reducing the need for new materials, as well avoiding construction waste.

-Airport construction and design, Airside operations, Baggage handling, Capacity, Cargo, Information technology (IT), New technologies, Passenger experience & seamless travel, Passenger volumes, Runways / Pavements, Safety, Security, Self service, Terminal operations
+Air freight and cargo, Airport construction and design, Airside operations, Baggage handling, Capacity, Information technology (IT), New technologies, Passenger experience and seamless travel, Passenger volumes, Runways and pavements, Safety, Security, Self-service, Terminal operations